 Strategy 1.2.3

-1.2.3 Promote integrated and preventative maternal and child physical, behavioral, oral, and environmental health services.
+1.2.3 Promote integrated and culturally sensitive preventative maternal and child physical, behavioral, oral, and environmental health services.
 Explore current models including Head Start and the Colorado Department of Public Health and Environment’s (CDPHE) maternal and child health priorities such as increasing prosocial connection and social emotional well-being.

 Summary of the change – Changes were made to further promote culturally sensitive approaches to preventative maternal and child health based on comments.
 Other comments provided were related to implementation of actions under the strategy.